ottenwbe/pi-gen-environment/README.md

 The image is built in an isolated [build environment](#environments), e.g., a vagrant box, which is orchestrated by the pi_customizer.
-The customization is performed by a Ruby Gem (_pi_build_modifier_) in the build environment by adapting the [pi-gen](https://github.com/RPi-Distro/pi-gen) build scripts.
+The customization is performed behind the scenes by a Ruby Gem (_pi_build_modifier_) in the build environment by adapting the [pi-gen](https://github.com/RPi-Distro/pi-gen) build scripts.

+Finally, pi_customizer also allows you to write the image to an SD card.

 # Why this project?

 At the beginning of the pi_customizer project, [pi-gen](https://github.com/RPi-Distro/pi-gen) did not offer much options to customize the build.
 This changed phenomenally!
-However, pi_customizer offers some additional features.
+However, pi_customizer still offers some additional features.

 # Install